Phoenix Petroleum: History

-On February 1, 2013, Phoenix Petroleum signed a marketing partnership with the National Basketball Association (NBA) as the Official Petroleum Partner of the NBA in the Philippines.
+On February 1, 2013, Phoenix Petroleum signed a marketing partnership with the National Basketball Association (NBA) as the official petroleum partner of the NBA in the Philippines.
 Phoenix Petroleum will be integrated into NBA media and events in the country, including NBA.com/Philippines and the Jr. NBA presented by Alaska, the league's youth basketball development program.
-As part of the partnership, Phoenix Petroleum will also conduct NBA themed promotions in 300 service stations nationwide, giving fans in the provincial areas a chance to win exciting prizes and unique NBA experiences.
+As part of the partnership, Phoenix Petroleum will also conduct NBA-themed promotions in 300 service stations nationwide, giving fans in the provincial areas a chance to win exciting prizes and unique NBA experiences.

-It is also involved in the golf, as the Philippine Sports Commission commends Phoenix for having the long-term development program for golf in the country.
+It is also involved in golf, as the Philippine Sports Commission commends Phoenix for having a long-term development program for golf in the country.

 In 2016, Phoenix acquired the franchise of Barako Bull Energy in the Philippine Basketball Association (PBA).
 Prior to this, Phoenix participated in the PBA D-League in 2016 as the Phoenix Petroleum Accelerators.
 The Phoenix PBA franchise is playing currently as the Phoenix Super LPG Fuel Masters.

 In 2017, Phoenix entered the LPG industry after acquiring Petronas Energy Philippines Inc., which became what is now Phoenix LPG Philippines, Inc.

 In 2018, Phoenix has completed its acquisition of the Philippine franchise of the convenience store chain FamilyMart, from Ayala Corporation, Rustan's Group and ITOCHU Corporation.
 This even led to establishing FamilyMart branches at select Phoenix stations.

+On January 22, 2024, Phoenix announced that it temporarily halted importation of diesel and gasoline products since March 2023 due to price volatilities.